OneEsk19/Zymoseptoria-tritici/Notes.md

 Introgression also differs from simple hybridization.
 Simple hybridization results in a relatively even mixture; gene and allele frequencies in the first generation will be a uniform mix of two parental species, such as that observed in mules.
 Introgression, on the other hand, results in a complex, highly variable mixture of genes, and may only involve a minimal percentage of the donor genome.

+### Some meeting notes:

+Long Linkage = asexual
+Short linkage = increseed recombination
+> Is LD (r^2) different between pops?

+Introgression: poppr package
+ - hybridisation

+Paper: Genome-wide evidence for divergent selection between populations of a major agricultural pathogen.
+Similar to what we want to do.
+One major difference: they have ancestral SNPs.
+See how they did sliding window FST in:
+Section 2.4
+- Our K is 2 because K = number of distinct groups.